ryedin/site/_guide/16-rack.md

 Updating to 20161102160040...
 ERROR: no system updates are to be performed
 ```

-## What commands do I need to run to use a Rack with the example app?
+## Rack in action with the example app

+Now that we've installed a rack, let's get ready to see it in action.

 ### `convox doctor`